joelbman/ffxiveco/README.md

 # FFXIV Price Check Tools

 Currently under development.
-Uses [Universalis API](https://universalis.app) to check item prices and [XIVApi](https://xivapi.com)to retrieve item/recipe data & icons.
+Uses [Universalis API](https://universalis.app) to check item prices and [XIVApi](https://xivapi.com) to retrieve item/recipe data & icons.

 Found a bug or have any suggestions?
 Contact me on Discord: so0le#5155